 Lead flashing offers a great way to create a long-lasting, weathertight seal between joints on roof valleys and walls or around chimneys and pipes.
+When working on most of these areas, you would typically cut, fit and fix what’s known as stepped flashing.
+So, what if you want to fit lead flashing into a rendered wall?

 Here, things are somewhat different, as you would use straight lead flashing instead of stepped flashing.
+Read on to find out how to install lead flashing on a rendered wall.

 Call our team banner